gabrielodom/pathwayPCA/README.md

 ## Development Principles
 *******************************************************************************

 We aim to write a package to collect, organize, and document a suite of existing `R` scripts and files.
 The purpose of this is to ensure that biologists and bioinformaticians will be easily able to apply our work to their existing data.
+This package will address pathway to response attribution only.
 Our core values for this project are as follows:

   - Rely on as few external packages as possbile.
 This will require more development work at the beginning, but it will make future development, bug fixes, patches, and enhancements much easier.
   - Document *everything*.
 Once again, this will require more up-front work, but it will yield more informed end-users and make transitioning between development teams seamless.